yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 The setup builds on top of the Bitcoin Green cold wallet setup guide & masternode setup script (https://goo.gl/S7fKdP) provided in the Bitcoin Green Discord channel (https://discord.gg/g3CFth) by XeZZoR (thanks mate).

 Essentially I have just setup the cold wallet on the Pi instead of my personal laptop.
-The VPS masternode server setup is exactly the same as XeZZoR's guide annd uses his script, so if you are familiar with that, this should be quite easy to follow.
+The VPS masternode server setup is exactly the same as XeZZoR's guide and uses his script, so if you are familiar with that, this should be quite easy to follow.

 ## Dangers to be aware of with the Pi ##